 The report represents a maturity/re-pricing schedule that distributes all of the Bank's assets, liabilities and interest-sensitive off-balance sheet positions into time-bands according to their maturity (if fixed rate) or time remaining to their next re-pricing (if floating rate), combined with the calculation of two duration equivalent measures: 1-year and 10-year duration equivalents.
-There are Risk Committee approved nominal limits for the two duration equivalent measures, set to ensure that the overall Bank exposure to interest rate risk is acceptable and in line with the Bank's market risk appetite.
+There are Risk Committee approved nominal limits for the two duration equivalent measures, set to ensure that the overall Bank exposure to interest rate risk is acceptable and in line with the Bank's risk appetite.
 The utilization of these limits is monitored on a weekly basis by Market Risk Department and any excesses are escalated to the management bodies of the Bank and the Group.
-There have been no excesses in 2019.
-The gap analysis is supplemented by calculation of risk indicators such as duration analysis of the bond portfolios and calculation of interest rate sensitivity to specific interest rate shifts.
+In 2020, the 10Y limit was temporarily exceeded between 15.05.2020 and 31.05.2020 while a proposal for limit increase was subject to review and respective approval.
+There have been no other limit excesses.
+The gap analysis is supplemented by calculation of risk indicators such as duration analysis of the bond portfolios and calculation of interest rate sensitivity to specific interest rate and credit spread shocks.
 Monthly stress tests are performed to assess the impact of interest rate changes on the Bank's profit & loss and economic value.

 The time-band distribution of assets and liabilities in the IR Gap report is based on certain assumptions, especially concerning the positions without clearly defined maturity or interest rate profile and the ones where actual maturity may deviate from the contractual one.
 These assumptions are regularly re-assessed in order to ensure their accuracy and adequacy.
-For the purposes of calculating interest rate risk equivalent instruments for current and savings accounts, on the basis of specific assumptions approved by the Group Risk Management, these are distributed in the closest time-band (1 month) to reflect their interest rate sensitivity.
+For the purposes of calculating interest rate risk equivalent instruments for current and savings accounts, on the basis of specific assumptions approved by the Group Risk Management, these are distributed in the closest time-band (1 month).
 For instruments with fixed interest rate, the principal payments are distributed into time-bands according to their repayment schedule at the respective payment dates, while floating rate instruments are distributed according to their next interest re-pricing date.
 The Bank's capital is first allocated to cover the fixed assets, participations and other positions without a clear interest rate profile and the remainder (i.e. the cash portion of capital) is allocated to the 1-month time bucket.
-With relation to early prepayments on loans, the majority of the loans are floating-rate ones and respectively are distributed into closer time-bands based on their repricing date and not on their repayment schedule.
-In the case of instruments with embedded options, these options determine the time-band distribution of the respective instrument.
+With relation to early prepayments on loans, the majority of the loans are floating-rate ones and respectively are distributed into closer time-bands based on their re-pricing date and not on their repayment schedule.
+In the case of instruments with embedded options, these options determine the timeband distribution of the respective instrument.